ansys/pyfluent/doc/source/api/core/solver/reduction.rst

   >>>   locations=solver.setup.boundary_conditions.velocity_inlet,
   >>> )

-Similarly one can use the other functions available currently with pyfluent.
+Similarly one can use the other functions available currently with PyFluent.

 Usage of context
 ----------------